SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/getting-started.md

 2. In the navigator on the left, click **Devices** and then **All devices**.
 3. Locate your device and click its name to display the device details.
 4. Click **Alarms** on the left.
 5. On the resulting page, check the alarms that are sent from your device.
-If you have edited your instance as described above, you should see a MINOR alarm after 30 seconds, saying “Missing measurements of type: c8y\_Gyroscope”.
+If you have edited your instance as described above, you should see a MINOR alarm after 30 seconds, saying "Missing measurements of type: c8y\_Gyroscope".
 See [Monitoring and controlling devices > Working with alarms](/users-guide/device-management/#alarm-monitoring) in the *User guide* for more information on the **Alarms** tab.